Stonly is a decent platform for user and employee education and/or creating knowledge bases that users can engage with.

 #6 Stonly vs Shepherd.js – Another Free & Open-source User Onboarding

-Compared to Pageguide.js, Shepherd is more customizable, and a few additional cool features that can drastically improve the UX.
+Compared to Pageguide.js, Shepherd is more customizable and has a few additional cool features that can drastically improve the UX.

 Frequently Asked Questions